Narrownose chimaera: Description

 Narrownose chimaeras have elongate rostra, slender tails, large pectoral and pelvic fins, large eyes, and two dorsal fins, the first being preceded by a mildly toxic spine.
-They possess two pairs of non-replaceable tooth plates in the upper jaw and a one pair in the lower jaw.
+The spine of their first dorsal fin extends beyond the tip of the fin, and is slightly curved.
+They possess two pairs of non-replaceable tooth plates in the upper jaw and one pair in the lower jaw.
 Male H. raleighana are estimated to reach 62.8 cm and female 75.8 cm at maturity, respectively.
+The maximum total length of H. raleighana is approximately 120 cm, and at birth they have a precaudal length of 10-13 cm.

 Habitat

 The narrownose chimaera is found off Nova Scotia and in much of the rest of the Atlantic Ocean, and in parts of the Pacific Ocean to depths of 3100 metres.
 Very little is known of their biology due to their deep water habitats.
+They have been found at depths of 200-3100 m, although mostly deeper than 500m, and there is a suspected ontogenetic shift between 200-1000 m, with larger specimens living deeper than 1000m.

 Reproduction

 Longnose chimaeras are members of the class Chondrichthyes, diverging from their closest relatives (sharks, rays, and skates) approximately 400 million years ago.
 Like many other Chondrichthyes, longnose chimaeras reproduce by laying eggs.
-Egg cases consist of a central chamber surrounded by a web-like structure.
+Egg cases consist of a central chamber surrounded by a web-like structure and are approximately 16mm long.
 Female longnose chimaeras lay a pair of eggs several times per season.